openforis/sepal-doc/docs/source/cookbook/time_series.rst

     You won't be able to retrieve the images if your SEPAL account and GEE account are not connected.
 Follow `Connect SEPAL to GEE <../setup/gee.html>`__ to know more.

-[Animate a large time serie to show off]

 Start
 -----